JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 The main reason I knew about this party—and that whole Midwood High School crowd—was because some neighborhood friends of mine from Junior High School happened to luck out and get into Midwood.
 We were still friends, but they—despite their qualifying to go to Midwood—were still somehow outsiders to the Midwood social scene themselves.

-Social, geographic and economic stratification was happening… But we weren’t all aware of it yet… Or were at least in some level of dellusional denial or something.
+Social, geographic and economic stratification was happening… But we weren’t all aware of it yet… Or were at least in some level of delusional denial or something.
 Whatever… We were still friends despite the social school rifts and divisions that existed.

 So anyway, one weekend I get a call from one of my friends.
 I thought he was calling to do our usual teenage weekend thing of going to local video rental store,  scoring a movie of some kind, scoring some kind of alcohol and snacks of some kind and just hanging out and watching a movie and getting drunk.
 Instead he told me that he got invited to a “Slopie” party and I should come along.